joonanykanen/matcher-app/README.md

 You can log out at any time by accessing the logout option found in the settings.

+## About Security

+Currently the backend returns full user data (including hashed passwords) when fetching users from the db.
+This is **not** acceptable in production environment for obvious reasons.
+New functionality needs to be added in order to make this app secure.

 ## Conclusion

 Matcher brings people together, focusing on seamless interactions and real-time communication.
 Whether you're looking to make friends or just have someone to talk to, Matcher provides a platform for meaningful connections.